lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 To locate the correct actor across the cluster you need to specify the `entityTypeKey` we used to initialize the entity and the `id` for the instance we need.
 Akka Cluster will create the required actor in one node on the cluster or reuse the existing instance if the actor has already been created and is still alive.

 The `entityRef` is similar to an `actorRef` but denotes the actor is sharded.
-Interacting with an `entityRef` implies the messages exchanged with the actor may need to travel over the wire to a separate node.
-In our case, the `EntityRef` is typed to only accept `ShoppingCartCommand`s.
+Interacting with an `entityRef` implies the messages exchanged with the actor may need to travel over the wire to another node.

 #### Considerations on using ask pattern